MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 # Setting up Xcode targeting iOS

-Setting up Xcode targeting iOS to use the Xbox Live SDK, for Managed Partners.
+Follow the steps in this article, in the order shown, to set up Xcode targeting iOS to use the Xbox Live SDK, for Managed Partners.
+Afterwards, you'll be ready to follow the article about adding basic sign-in code for Xbox Live services.
+Then you'll be able to call other Xbox Services API (XSAPI) functions.

 ## Prerequisite steps